walidyakoubi/IoT-Blockchain-Data-Integrity/README.md

 The pattern is the same across the stack, and it is the security-architecture principle that earns the project the right to call itself defense-in-depth.

-### Strong Point 4 — Real cryptography on a real constrained device
+### Point 4 — Real cryptography on a real constrained device

 The mote firmware fits inside MSP430's 48 KB ROM and runs:
 - tinyAES (kokke/tiny-AES-c, public domain) — 128-bit AES-ECB primitive